-(a) the recipient is present in the other State for a period or periods not exceeding in the aggregate 183 days in any twelve-month period commencing or ending in the fiscal year concerned, and

-(b) the remuneration is paid by, or on behalf of, an employer who is not a resident of the other State, and

-(c) the remuneration is not borne by a permanent establishment or a fixed base which the employer has in the other State.
+- a) the recipient is present in the other State for a period or periods not exceeding in the aggregate 183 days in any twelve-month period commencing or ending in the fiscal year concerned; and - b) the remuneration is paid by, or on behalf of, an employer who is not a resident of the other State, and - c) the remuneration is not borne by a permanent establishment or a fixed base which the employer has in the other State.

-3. Notwithstanding the preceding provisions of this Article, remuneration derived in respect of an employment exercised aboard a ship or aircraft operated in international traffic by an enterprise of a Contracting State may be taxed in that State.
+3. Notwithstanding the preceding provisions of this Article, remuneration derived in respect of an employment exercised aboard a ship or aircraft operated in international traffic may be taxed in the Contracting State in which the place of effective management of the enterprise is situated.